 It’s easy to feel overwhelmed if your phone is buzzing constantly.
 This “alert fatigue” can cause people to start ignoring important messages.
 To avoid this, check if your alert system lets you set your notification frequency.
 You might be able to choose immediate alerts for life-threatening situations and less frequent updates for general advisories.
 For a broader view without constant pings, you can also use tools like PubSafe’s public map.
 This lets you check on local incidents on your own time, giving you more control over how you receive information.

-Tips for Managing Your Emergency Alerts
+Accessibility Features for Emergency Alerts

 Signing up for alerts is a fantastic first step, but a little maintenance goes a long way in making sure these systems work for you when it matters most.
 Once you’re registered, you can fine-tune your settings and adopt a few simple habits to stay informed without feeling overwhelmed.
 Think of it as a quick check-up for your safety plan.
 These tips will help you manage your alerts effectively so you get the right information at the right time, every time.